scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

 .. tip::

-    PCA computes linear combinations of the original features using a truncated Singular Value Decomposition of the matrix X, to project the data onto a base of the top singular vectors.
+    :class:`~sklearn.decomposition.PCA` computes linear combinations of
+    the original features using a truncated Singular Value Decomposition of the matrix X, to project the data onto a base of the top singular vectors.

 ::